menandmice/micetro_docs/guides/user-manual/ipam.rst

 5. On the summary page verify the new subranges and click :guilabel:`Finish`.

 .. note::
-  For the split range wizard in the Management Console, see :ref:`console-split-range`.
+  In the web application, the Split Range and Allocate Range wizards are merged together.
+For information on these wizards in the Management Console, see :ref:`console-split-range` and :ref:`console-allocate-ranges`.

 Update Reverse Records Wizard (Management Console)
 --------------------------------------------------